MDSplus/Documentation/docs/reference/mdstcl.md

 ### `dispatch /phase PHASE_NAME [/noaction] [/synch=N] [/log] [/monitor=MONITOR_SERVER]`
 This command dispatches all actions assigned to a named phase to action servers for execution.
-  * This command uses the action table created by a `dispatch/build`, therefore a `dispatch/build` command must be given before using the `dispatch/phase` command for any pulse file.
+  * This command uses the action table created by a `dispatch /build`, therefore a `dispatch /build` command must be given before using the `dispatch /phase` command for any pulse file.
   * Actions are dispatched in order of the action's sequence number, or if the sequence is an expression containing other nodes, the action will be dispatched if all the actions in the expression have completed and the expression evaluates to a true value.

 * The `/synch` qualifier can be used to synchronize all action servers based on the sequence numbers of the actions.
   * Without the `/synch` qualifier, all actions matching the phase specified are dispatched immediately to all the action servers in order of the sequence numbers.
 Each action server maintains a queue of actions and will execute those actions one after the other until all the actions in its queue have been executed.
   * With the `/synch` qualifier, the actions will be dispatched in groups of the synch value, thus synchronizing the actions across multiple servers.
-For example, a `/synch=10` specification would cause the DISPATCH/PHASE command to dispatch all the actions with sequence numbers 1 through 10 to be dispatched to their designated action servers in sequence order.
+For example, a `/synch=10` specification would cause the `dispatch /phase` command to dispatch all the actions with sequence numbers 1 through 10 to be dispatched to their designated action servers in sequence order.
 No other actions will be dispatched to action servers until this first "batch" has completed.
 Then sequence numbers 11-20 would then be dispatched.
 This ensures that an action with sequence number 15 on one server would not be executed before one with sequence number 10 on another server.
 This is often critical during the initialization phase where certain types of modules such as triggering devices must be initialized before data acquisition devices are armed.

 * The `/log` qualifier will output log messages of actions being dispatched, started, and completed.
 The `/noaction` qualifier can be used with the `/log` qualifier to log what would be dispatched, but no actions would actually be dispatched.